Saving & Spending Home & Auto

 Aleksandr/Adobe car dealer

 Some dealers have service departments and offer service contracts.
-Ask a used car dealer about a service contract and consider whether it’s right for you.
+Asking a used car dealer about a service contract is a smart car owner move so you can consider whether it's right for you.

 Dealers are subject to more regulations